Code-Institute-Submissions/MS4_Social_Network/README.md

         * Simple navigation throughout the website by using the navigation bar.

     * General
-        * There are links to the social media platforms at the bottom of the website.
-        * A contactform for people to contact me.
+        * A email for people to contact me.

     * Register, login and logout
         * User can create a new account on the web application.
         * User can login with their existing accounts.
         * User can easily log out.
         * If a user creates a new account, logs in or logs out, a flashed message will appear with the action the person has done.
-        * The password is saved in mongo db with a random password generated which make the password secury for the user.

     * Feature ideas to Implement
         * The user can delete their profile.
-        * Display a nice profile page for the user.
-        * Make a calender that you can put the notes in.
-        * Make a public switch so you can choose if you want your notes to be public or private.
+        * The user can send DMs.
+        * The user can upload multiply images.
+        * The user can share other users posts.
+        * The user can tag other users in posts.
+        * Error handling required for instances where usher visits an unavailable page

 ---